-Skit: "Combined Ministries"
+Skit: 'Combined Ministries'

-- ☐ Explain, "Mr. Church Planter and Mr. Mercy Worker have met in a village.
-Hear them argue!" - Mr. Church Planter speaks boldly in his own words that people need salvation more than anything.
-He says things like: "Without salvation, people will perish forever.
-You focus too much on worldly things!"
-"They need churches, not rice!"
-"My ministry is more important than yours!" - Mr. Mercy Worker complains loudly that starving people will not listen to the Gospel until their stomachs are full.
-He says things like: "Loving our neighbour is more important than anything, and love must be practical."
-"We are called to serve people, not to convert them to a foreign religion!"
-"My ministry is more important than yours!" - □ Ask the workshop participants: "What is wrong with this conversation?"
+□ Explain, 'Mr. Church Planter and Mr. Mercy Worker have met in a village.
+Hear them argue!'

+- Mr. Church Planter speaks boldly in his own words that people need salvation more than anything.
+He says things like: 'Without salvation, people will perish forever.
+You focus too much on worldly things!'
+'They need churches, not rice!'
+'My ministry is more important than yours!' - Mr. Mercy Worker complains loudly that starving people will not listen to the Gospel until their stomachs are full.
+He says things like: 'Loving our neighbour is more important than anything, and love must be practical.'
+'We are called to serve people, not to convert them to a foreign religion!'
+'My ministry is more important than yours!'

+Ask the workshop participants: 'What is wrong with this conversation?'
 [Answers: Church planting and mercy ministry are equally important and both honour the Lord.
+Therefore, the two workers should let the Holy Spirit enable them work together in loving harmony, as a team.]

+$\Box$ Invite the trainees to cite Bible passages and stories that emphasize works of love.

+$\Box$ Affirm:

-Therefore, the two workers should let the Holy Spirit enable them work together in loving harmony, as a team.] - ☐ Invite the trainees to cite Bible passages and stories that emphasize works of love. - $\square$ Affirm: - Jesus' story of the Good Samaritan (Luke 10:30-37) - Jesus' advice to a lawyer (Luke 10:25-28) - Jesus' awesome parable of Sheep and the Goats (Matt.
-25:31-46) - John's warning that if one says he loves God but does not feed his hungry neighbour, then he is not a true believer (1 John 3:16-18). - Jesus' instructions to his followers whom he sent out with a dual commission: - (a) to proclaim Good News about the Kingdom of God and - (b) to heal the sick and deliver the oppressed (Luke 10:1-9). - ☐ Explain: Jesus' sent His followers out in pairs.
+- Jesus' story of the Good Samaritan (Luke 10:30-37) - Jesus' advice to a lawyer (Luke 10:25-28) - Jesus' awesome parable of Sheep and the Goats (Matt.
+25:31-46) - John's warning that if one says he loves God but does not feed his hungry neighbour, then he is not a true believer (1 John 3:16-18). - Jesus' instructions to his followers whom he sent out with a dual commission: (a) to proclaim Good News about the Kingdom of God and - (b) to heal the sick and deliver the oppressed (Luke 10:1-9). - □ Explain: Jesus' sent His followers out in pairs.
 Today's workers can also go in pairs, a development worker and a church planter.

-- ☐ Have group members read together:
+- □ Have group members read together:

 - 1. Romans 12:4-10

 - 2. 1 Corinthians 12:7-11

 - 3. 1 Peter 4:10-11.

+- 4. Ephesians 4:11-12.

-- ☐ Have groups answer this question: What kinds of gifts does the Spirit give to believers?
+- □ Have groups answer this question: What kinds of gifts does the Spirit give to believers?

-- ☐ After four minutes, let each group report what it found, until the right answers have been reported.
+- □ After four minutes, let each group report what it found, until the right answers have been reported.
 Affirm these:

-Speaking gifts for sharing truth.
-Serving gifts for helping the needy.
+Speaking gifts Serving gifts Gifted persons

-Teaching Giving
+• Teaching Giving Apostles

-Exhorting • Leading
+• Exhorting Leading • Prophets

-Wisdom • Mercy
+• Wisdom Mercy • Evangelists

-Knowledge • Faith
+• Knowledge • Faith • Shepherds

-Tongues Healing
+• Tongues Healing Teachers

-Interpretation Miracles
+Interpretation Miracles (Given to flocks)